 Initial Fragment

 The microvessel that is seeded by a fragment seeder.
-This represents the microvessels that are mixed in the hydrogels before they are polymerized.
+This represents the microvessels that are mixed in the ECM at time t=0.

 Tip

 An infinitesimal site where vascular growth can potentially occur.
 The tips have a: position, direction, and velocity.
 Tips may be used to calculate the stress that the ECM experiences as vessel growth occurs.

+Stalk

+Any tip that has previously grown becomes a stalk, the stalk retains the position and stores the velocity of the tip that generated this point.
+The velocity of the stalk is recorded at the time at which the tip grew.

 Segment

 A discretized portion of a vessel this is represented by the plugin as a line segment with respect to the natural coordinate system of the element that contains it.
 A segment is contained entirely within a single finite element (multiple segments will be used if a vessel crosses between elements).
-Multiple segments may be used in the growth of a single tip in the growth process within a single timestep.
-This is what actually gets visualized when loading lines in PostView.
+Multiple segments may be used in the growth of a single tip in the growth process during a single timestep.
+The neovascular network is rendered as connected segments in PostView.

 Vessel